Marrawah Tramway: Early work

 were applied for out of a total of 4650 pieces of £1 shares that was required, the project fell through.
 Representations were then made to the company by Messrs.
 J. S. Lee and Sons with the view of building the line to Smithton instead of Montagu.
-As they had some six miles already constructed to wards Marrawah, and substantial help was also promised by the people of Smithton and district, the directors decided to go in with them and build the line.
+As they had some six miles already constructed towards Marrawah, and substantial help was also promised by the people of Smithton and district, the directors decided to go in with them and build the line.
 A Bill was passed by Parliament at the end of the year giving the company power to construct, also a lease of 5,000 acres of timber.